If you have a newish mobile device you can get a town-wide trail map by clicking here.

 The Bolton Conservation Trust, the Conservation Commission, and the Trails Committee would like to thank all those who have cleared, maintained, and cared for our trails and conservation lands, helping to keep them open and accessible to everyone.

-Specific information and trail maps can be found on this site by searching the Properties drop down menu or by clicking on the names in the table below.
+More information can be found on this site by searching the Get Outside drop down menu.

 Click here for a selection of files for use with GPS apps on mobile devices.